Glenn Hegar

 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.

 Does the jail administrator qualify?
-Would a jail nurse count if they are charged with the safety of prisoners?
+Would a jail nurse qualify if they are charged with the safety of prisoners?

 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.